 By default, it is not permissible for a message to be replayed back to the broker from which it came.
 This ensures that messages do not loop when duplex or by directional network connectors are configured.
 Occasionally it is desirable to allow replay for queues.
 Consider a scenario where a bidirectional bridge exists between a broker pair.
 Producers and Consumers get to randomly choose a broker using the failover transport.
 If one broker is restarted for maintenance, messages accumulated on that broker, that crossed the network bridge, will not be available to consumers till they reconnect to the broker.
 One solution to this problem is to force a client reconnect using rebalanceClusterClients.
 Another, is to allow replay of messages back to the origin as there is no local consumer on that broker.

-N.B.: When using replayWhenNoConsumers=true it is necessary to also disable the cursors duplicate detection using enableAudit=false as the cursor could mark the replayed messages as duplicates (depending on the time window between playing and replaying these messages over the network bridge).
+N.B.: When using replayWhenNoConsumers=true for versions < 5.9, it is necessary to also disable the cursors duplicate detection using enableAudit=false as the cursor could mark the replayed messages as duplicates (depending on the time window between playing and replaying these messages over the network bridge).
 The problem is fully explained in this blog post.

 The conditionalNetworkBridgeFilterFactory factory allows a rate limit to be specified for a destination, such that network consumer can be throttled.
 Prefetch for a network consumer is largely negated by the fact that a network consumer relays a message typically acks very quickly so even with a low prefetch and decreased priority a network consumer can starve a modestly quick local consumer.
 Throttling provides a remedy for this.

 If you run the following commands in separate shells you'll have 2 brokers auto-discovering themselves and 2 clients using fixed-URLs